Laundry Stain Pretreater Recipes

 1 tsp Ammonia

-All-Purpose Bleach Soak
+All-Purpose Bleach Treatment

 I’m a big fan of spot removal books.
 A solution I’ve found for just about every fabric and problem is a squirt of dish washing liquid, along with a spill of white vinegar in a gallon of warm water.
 The enzymes in the dish detergent help break down a number of things, and the white vinegar boosts the process.